Daughter of the Wolf

-Daughter of the Wolf is a 2019 Canadian action thriller film directed by David Hackl and written by Nika Agiashvili.
+Daughter of the Wolf is a 2019 Canadian action film directed by David Hackl and written by Nika Agiashvili.
 The film stars Gina Carano and Richard Dreyfuss.

 Plot

 Clair Hamilton is a military veteran whose son Charlie has been kidnapped.
 She brings a bag of money as ransom for Charlie but at the exchange she is double-crossed by the kidnappers, leading to a shootout.
 Clair shoots two of the kidnappers but one of the men, Larsen, escapes.
 Clair falls into a frozen lake while chasing him but Larsen pulls her out because he was not planning to kill anyone and did not know about the plans to double-cross her.
-Clair has a peaceful encounter with a black wolf while recovering, then catches up with Larsen and forces him at gunpoint to take her to the leader of the kidnappers, Father, a man who is angry at her deceased father for closing a mill and leaving money owed to him.
+Clair has a peaceful encounter with a black wolf while recovering, then catches up with Larsen and forces him at gunpoint to take her to where her son is being held.The leader of the kidnappers, Father, is angry at Clair's father for closing a mill and leaving with the money owed to him.
 As they near the hideout in the snowy forest they are fired upon, but the rifleman is attacked and killed by three wolves.

-Clair finds the hideout but the kidnappers have moved on to a lodge on the other side of the mountain to await a hand-off to sell off the boy and Larsen reveals that Father killed his father and abducted Larsen and his mother when he was a boy.
+They reach the hideout, but the kidnappers have moved on to a lodge on the other side of the mountain to await a hand-off to sell off the boy.
+Larsen reveals that Father killed his father and abducted Larsen and his mother when he was a boy.
 At the lodge Clair attempts to exchange the money and Larsen for Charlie.
 Father pulls out a concealed gun and shoots at Charlie but Larsen jumps in front of the bullet and is shot in the back.
 Clair shoots Father and the other kidnappers, then flees on a snowmobile pursued by the uninjured kidnapper Hobbs whose metal knife stopped the bullet Clair shot at her.
 Clair crashes her snowmobile and gets into a knife fight with Hobbs but is pushed over the edge of a waterfall and Charlie is captured again.

 Clair climbs out of the river and is guided into the forest by three wolves.
-She returns to the lodge, kills the injured kidnapper with a hatchet, and confronts Father, who is inside torturing Larsen with a red hot fire poker while confessing that he killed Larsen's mother after she left him.
+She returns to the lodge, kills the injured kidnapper with a hatchet, and confronts Father, who is inside torturing Larsen with a red hot fireplace poker while confessing that he killed Larsen's mother after she left him.
 Charlie returns with Hobbs and Clair throws a knife into her throat.
 Larsen attacks Father but Father shoots him then turns the gun on Charlie as Clair leaps at Father and pushes him out a window.
 Clair thanks Larsen before he dies, then she climbs on a snowmobile and exchanges glances with the black wolf as it approaches before she escapes with Charlie.
 Father rises out of the snow as a pack of wolves descends on him and tears him apart.
 Three months later, in the spring, Clair and Charlie are hiking a path on the mountain when she sees the black wolf again and smiles.